A modern, wooden cladded structure in a garden in the summer months.

 Get the professionals in

 It is vital that the work is undertaken and carried out in accordance with the current wiring regulations to ensure maximum safety.
-Choosing a NICEIC contractor is the best way to ensure the advice you receive is sound and the job is carried out safely and to a high standard.
+Choosing an NICEIC certified business is the best way to ensure the advice you receive is sound and the job is carried out safely and to a high standard.

-Through ongoing regular assessments, NICEIC registered contractors demonstrate that their work meets the required technical standards, and that their knowledge is up to date and sound.
+Through ongoing regular assessments, NICEIC certified businesses demonstrate that their work meets the required technical standards, and that their knowledge is up to date and sound.

 For more information on electrical safety in the garden, check out Electrical Safety First’s top tips!